eh-munna/react-lab/README.md

 # **React Lab** ![React](https://img.shields.io/badge/React-%2320232a?style=flat&logo=react&logoColor=%2361DAFB)

-## **Pages and Layouts**
+## **Linking and Navigating**

-How do the special files layout.js, page.js, and template.js allow to create UI for a route.
+Ways to navigate between routes in Next.js.

 ---

-Welcome to **Branch 7.5 ** of the **React Lab**!
+Welcome to **Branch 7.6 ** of the **React Lab**!

-Here following the Next.js documentation, I learned how to use Next.js pages and layouts to their full potential.
-Learned how to easily generate dynamic pages with Next.js' file-based routing mechanism.
-Explore the notion of layouts to improve the design and organization of a Next.js app.
+Here following the Next.js documentation, I learned the art of seamless navigation in Next.js.
+Discovered how to create hyperlinks and navigate between pages effortlessly using Next.js's built-in Link component.

 ---